reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 {{% image alt="browser" src="images/posts/aws-cloudfront/cf-dist.png" %}}

-We can now navigate to our website using this CloudFront distribution domain name: `d1yda4k0ocquhm.cloudfront.net`.
+We can now navigate to our website using this CloudFront distribution domain name: `https://d1yda4k0ocquhm.cloudfront.net`.

 ## Securing Access to Content
-In the earlier sections, we used static assets residing in a public S3 bucket which makes it insecure by making all the content accessible to users if the S3 bucket URL is known to them.
+In the earlier sections, we used the static assets residing in a public S3 bucket which makes it insecure by making all the content accessible to users if the S3 bucket URL is known to them.
 CloudFront provides many configurations to secure access to content.
-For this example, we will use an Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.
+Let us look at a few of those configurations:

+### Securing Content using Origin Access Identity (OAI)
 Origin Access Identity (OAI) is a special CloudFront user that is associated with our distributions.
 We can restrict access to the S3 bucket by updating the bucket policy to provide read permission to the OAI defined as the `Principal` in the policy definition as shown below:

 ```json